 The purpose of JOM is to provide supplementary financial assistance to meet the unique and specialized educational needs of Indian Children.
 These supplementary funds are not to take the place of federal, state and local funds.

 Supplemental programs and activities may include academic support, teacher support and educational support items.
 Funds may be used for academic remediation, tutoring, preschool programs, summer school classes, cultural enrichment, field trips, transportation, medical examinations and school supplies.

-Tribal Contact Information - White Earth Tribal Education Department (218) 983-3285 - Education Director Mary Otto
+Tribal Contact Information - White Earth Tribal Education Department (218) 983-3285 - Dana Goodwin or Ronald Buckanaga

-Please contact Indian Education Coordinator, Aimee Pederson with JOM questions.
+Please contact the White Earth Tribal Education Department, Indian Education Coordinator, Aimee Pederson or Outreach Liaison, Desiree Linden, with JOM questions.